automate-website/automate-website-wamljs/README.md

-# Wamljs - Web Automation Markup Language Runner
+# WebRobotJS
-This is the web automation markup language runner based on nodejs.
+The web automation markup language runner.

+Refer to the [changelog] for recent notable changes and modifications.

 ## Test Execution
 Tests may be executed with the `mocha` framework that has to be installed first